pybel/pybel/docs/source/datamodel.rst

         'compositeAbundance': 'Composite'
     }

-But these terms can be more readily accessed by :code:`pybel.constants.PROTEIN`, :code:`pybel.constants.GENE`, and so on.
+But these terms can be readily accessed by :code:`pybel.constants.PROTEIN`,:code:`pybel.constants.GENE`, and so on.

 Simple Abundances
 -----------------